alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 ---
 ---

-Building a modular data engineering stack requires more than just choosing the right tools—it also means keeping everything organized, reproducible, and easy to manage.
+Building a modular data engineering stack requires more than just choosing the right tools - it also means keeping everything organized, reproducible, and easy to manage.
 Since [[00-concept-and-motivation|Lakeground]] will be made up of multiple independent components, I need a way to handle Python environments in a way that’s both flexible and efficient.
 That’s where [`uv`](https://github.com/astral-sh/uv) comes in.

 ---
 ## Why `uv`?

 Python has no shortage of package and environment managers, but `uv` brings something fresh to the table.
 Built with Rust by the creators of [Ruff](https://docs.astral.sh/ruff/), `uv` is a modern, high-performance tool designed to be _fast_, _lightweight_, and _developer-friendly_.
 It tackles many of the pain points found in traditional tools like `pip`, `venv`, and `virtualenv`, offering a unified approach to package and environment management.
-True to its name—_Unified Vision_—`uv` consolidates the best features of these tools into a single, streamlined utility.
+True to its name - _Unified Vision_ - `uv` consolidates the best features of these tools into a single, streamlined utility.

 But what really makes `uv` a perfect fit for [[00-concept-and-motivation|Lakeground]] is its [workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces/#using-workspaces) feature.

 > [!tip] What about Rust?
-> There are plenty of modern tools built with Rust that are so good they've become staples in my development setup—like [Polars](https://pola.rs/) and [Starship](https://starship.rs/).
+> There are plenty of modern tools built with Rust that are so good they've become staples in my development setup - like [Polars](https://pola.rs/) and [Starship](https://starship.rs/).
 A few months ago, I decided to explore Rust while taking a Software Architecture course, and I have to say, the language feels amazing.
 But for those of us who treat Python as almost a native language, the transition isn’t exactly smooth.
 Rust forces you to dive deeper into Computer Engineering concepts that Python abstracts away entirely.
 >
 > That said, its package manager, `cargo`, is a joy to work with, and the logs and stack traces are some of the most detailed and intuitive I’ve seen.
-I ~~suffered~~ coded with Rust for just a short time, so I barely scratched the surface—but it’s definitely worth the investment.
+I ~~suffered~~ coded with Rust for just a short time, so I barely scratched the surface - but it’s definitely worth the investment.
 I’ll probably come back to it at some point.
 >
 > If you work with data like I do, [Data With Rust](https://datawithrust.com/) by Karim Jedda is a great reference to keep an eye on.